RobotLocomotion/drake-ros/CONTRIBUTING.md

 This repository uses GitHub Actions to perform CI.

-If you are prototyping a PR, consider saving resources by disabling CI by adding the `status: block ci` label to your PR.
+If you are prototyping a PR, consider saving resources by disabling CI by adding the `status: defer ci` label to your PR.

 If you add or remove the label to an existing PR, you must ensure that checks are re-run with job conditions being re-evaluated.
 You can do this by pushing